Where’s Santa? How to track the man in red with NORAD

-(NEXSTAR) – Alas, we have found ourselves just a few hours from Christmas.
-That means children around the world are settling in, with the hopes that Santa Claus will soon arrive.
+We have found ourselves just a few hours from Christmas, which means children around the world are settling in with the hopes that Santa Claus will soon arrive.

 Have a little one that just can’t wait for Santa and his reindeer to arrive?
-With a little help from the North American Aerospace Defense Command (NORAD), you can track Santa on his journey around the world.
+With a little help from the North American Aerospace Defense Command, you can track Santa on his journey around the world.

 NORAD, a joint organization between the U.S. and Canada, is responsible for tracking everything flying in and around the two countries.
 Around Christmastime, NORAD has a crucial mission: Track Santa.